guyuedaxian/NDP-DMP-with-NN/README.md

 <p float="center", align="center">
 <img src="architectures/Deep encoder-decoder architecture.png" width="60%">
 </p>
-We build our project code based on some open-source code on GitHub.
+We build our project code based on some open-source codes on GitHub.

 ## Installation <a name="installation"></a>